We split our six days in Cambodia between Phnom Penh and Siem Reap, and—surprise, surprise—we were the laziest of lazy travelers. I mean, truly.

 Mostly because I could not. stop. snapping. away.

 After we took in the wonder of Angkor Wat, we made our way to explore the rest of the complex.
 Our next stop was Angkor Thom.
 Though much smaller than Angkor Wat, I was enthralled by the faces carved into the stone.

 Luckily, our tuk tuk driver wasn’t needed because he was otherwise engaged.

 Just kidding–this wasn’t our actual tuk tuk driver.
 But so many points for creativity, right?
 We continued to stroll around, stopping at a few small temples and taking in the sights.

 After a long day of walking and tuk tuking and trying not to cry over all the elephant riders (GUYS.
 DON’T RIDE ELEPHANTS.
 MORE ON THIS LATER), we headed to the temple that I fell in love with the most.

 Meet Ta Prohm:

 Naturally, you can guess that our time in Cambodia was way, way too short.
-We didn’t make it to any of the beaches, we barely scratched the surface of seeing what the country has to offer… but it definitely made me want to get back and see much more.
+We didn’t make it to any of the beaches, and it feels like we barely scratched the surface.
+But it definitely made me want to get back to Cambodia and see so much more.

 Next on the RTW itinerary: to Thailand!